nilesh0700/ff_bolt/README.md

 - 🔐 **Secure Authentication** - Supabase Auth with Google OAuth and email/password
 - 💳 **Account Integration** - Connect Fi Money, Zerodha, and other financial accounts
-- 🤖 **AI Chat Interface** - Chat with your future self for financial advice
+- 🤖 **AI Chat Interface** - Chat with your future self for financial advice powered by Google Gemini AI
 - 📊 **Progress Tracking** - Monitor your financial health and goals
 - 🎯 **Action Center** - Personalized recommendations for financial improvement
 - 📈 **Scenario Planning** - Explore different financial futures based on your decisions